porterjamesj/virtualenvwrapper.el/README.md

          (projectile-find-file)))
 ```

-As long as a virtualenv is found in the `projectile-project-root` and
+As long as a virtualenv or a text file with the name of the virtualenv is
-whose name is in the list `venv-dirlookup-names` it will be
+found in the `projectile-project-root` and whose name is in the list
-automatically activated.
-By default, it's value is `'(".venv", "venv")'`,
+`venv-dirlookup-names` it will be automatically activated.
+By default, it's
-but you can set if however you like to match your naming conventions:
+value is `'(".venv", "venv")'`, but you can set if however you like to match
+your naming conventions:

 ```lisp
 (setq venv-dirlookup-names '(".venv" "pyenv" ".virtual"))